BadgeLabs/mocha-eslint/README.md

 The same is not true for Mocha.
 You should already have Mocha installed in your consuming module.

+*Note: verison 1.0.0 of this project uses eslint 1.0.0.
+Read the [migration guide](http://eslint.org/docs/user-guide/migrating-to-1.0.0) to learn what you need to do for the upgrade, but the main thing is that ESLint will no longer provide rules by default, you'll need to set them explicitly or extend from a shared config.*

 ## Usage

 After mocha-eslint is installed, you can use it by creating a test file for